-Should a woman have just as much of a right, just as much opportunity as man in this 2017 society; for work, for pay, damn right.
-Should women get those things, based only on the fact that she is a woman?
-I do not believe so.
-If it is to be a true, equal society among sexes, it should be a society based on merit.
+If it is to be a truly equal society, it should be a society based on merit.
 If a woman displays equal amounts of capability, intellect, and other required criteria for an occupation, then she should be equally considered for that position.
 If she is faulted in any of the criteria, then she should not.
 Simple.

 To ensure a smooth and harmonious assimilation of the sexes in combat occupations, the Marine Corps has a newly formed division; the Marine Corps Force Integration Office (MCFIO), whose primary mission is to oversee, implement, and support ‘gender integration’ and ‘gender neutrality’ in the ranks.
 Fragmentary Order 4 to the Marine Corps Force Integration Campaign Plan, section (4) Conduct and Culture, addresses the potential issues of the “cultural shift” caused by women being all up in the men’s territory.
 End quote.
 Or something along those lines.
 The MCFIO states they are “prepared to meet this challenge” followed by a bunch of vague, equivocal statements and assures that any such “reductions in combat effectiveness will be addressed by effective leadership and gender-neutral standards”.